 Burgos has enough things to see and do for you to spend several days discovering its treasures.
 This historic medieval town, in the province of Castilla y León, is about two hours north of Madrid and is really well serviced due to its central location in northern Spain.
 It is the perfect spot for tourists to immerse themselves in the Castilian and Spanish culture.

 I would first recommend a visit to the Museum of Human Evolution, which was built to become a national and international reference on human evolution and to explain the important issues about our past, present and future as species.
 The architecture of the building is the result of a determined work of the people of the city to create a modern Burgos.

-The entire history of gothic art is summed up in the gorgeous architecture and its unique collection of artworks, including paintings, tombs and stained glass.
+The entire history of gothic art, for the purpose of this Insiders Guide to Burgos, is summed up in the gorgeous architecture and its unique collection of artworks, including paintings, tombs and stained glass.
 Works of extraordinary artists are preserved here.
 The interior is stunning: many elements were built during the Renaissance and Baroque period.

 Very close to the cathedral lies Saint Mary’s Arch, whose facade contains sculptures of the most important players in the city’s history, and the churches of Saint Nicolas of Bari, Saint Gil, and Saint Stephen.
 You can finish this central tour walking along the emblematic ‘Paseo del Espolón’, home of the elegantly-designed Burgos playhouse and if you want to get a full view of the city, you can go up to the Castle Lookout Point.

 Burgos Castle is where the city’s earliest origins first took hold.
 From this lookout point, you’re able to enjoy the views while contemplating Burgos’ historic, artistic, and natural heritages.